Tag Archives: TEDxLeeds2010

 Susan Williamson is a retail architect and social scientist who started her UK career 25 years ago during the shopping centre boom.
 She found her interest increasingly turned to the rationale – both cultural and economic – behind transactional spaces.

-Susan’s TEDxLeeds talk focussed on the stories behind such transactional spaces and the expert users of those spaces: the shoppers, workers, walkers, talkers , the performers and those who simply lurk.
+Susan’s TEDxLeeds talk focussed on the stories behind such transactional spaces and the expert users of those spaces how to use HR portal: the shoppers, workers, walkers, talkers , the performers and those who simply lurk.

 Originally trained as a photographer, he became more involved with digital arts and how technology could enhance our everyday experience.
 He is a serial project initiator and community activist who is passionate about how technology is used wisely, has the potential to create a more equitable society.